merchant-prince/python-scripting-utilities/README.md

 # e.g.: currently in /tmp

-with ChangeDirectory("/innerdirectory"):
+with ChangeDirectory("innerdirectory"):
-    # currently at: /tmp/innerdirectory
+    # currently in /tmp/innerdirectory
     dosomething()

 # back to /tmp